antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.rst

    processed.
 Otherwise, the root's level will be used as the effective level.

    See :ref:`levels` for a list of levels.

+   .. versionchanged:: 3.2
+      The *lvl* parameter now accepts a string representation of the level such as 'INFO' as an alternative to the integer constants such as :const:`INFO`.
+Note, however, that levels are internally stored as integers, and methods such as e.g. :meth:`getEffectiveLevel` and :meth:`isEnabledFor` will return/expect to be passed integers.

 .. method:: Logger.isEnabledFor(lvl)